 - Using a billing address, TIN, rendering NPI, and/or billing NPI not on file with the payer

-- For more information on setting up your insurance billing information, see: Entering your provider information.
+- For more information on setting up your insurance billing information, see Entering your billing information

-Important: Payers typically aren’t able to directly assist with claim rejections, since the claims are rejected for processing and aren’t stored in their system.
-However, you’re always able to contact a payer and confirm that a client’s insurance information is correct and/or if they have your up-to-date billing information on file.
-Doing this can resolve many claim rejections and ensure your settings and client information are updated so that future claims won’t be rejected.
+Important: Payers typically aren’t able to directly assist with claim rejections.
+This is because claims are rejected before being accepted for processing and aren’t stored in the payer’s system.
+However, you can contact a payer and confirm that a client’s insurance information is correct and/or if they have your up-to-date billing information on file.
+Doing this can resolve many claim rejections and confirm your settings and client information are correct so that future claims won’t be rejected.

 Payers are typically unable to assist with rejected claims, so we recommend reviewing the cause of rejection and locating the missing or invalid information that was submitted.